TroyWilliams3687/hindsight/README.md

 ~/.config/bluebill.net/hindsight/locations.json
 ```

-You can delete that file anytime you like.
-It will be re-created automatically.
+You can delete that file anytime you like, it will be re-created automatically.
 It is automatically overwritten each time settings are saved.

 ## Startup Script